uroybd/topobon/src/site/notes/Personal/Musings/Zen Poetry.md

 </div></div>

-Poetry like this requires a certain emotional quality known as '[[Entities/Concept/Mono no aware\|Entities/Concept/Mono no aware]]' which is often translated as 'Love for Impermanence' or 'Patheos of Things'.
+Poetry like this requires a certain emotional quality known as '[[Entities/Concept/Mono no aware\|Mono no aware]]' which is often translated as 'Love for Impermanence' or 'Patheos of Things'.
 Impermanence is a core idea of Buddhism.
 This supplied zen poets with a framework to hone their Mono No Aware.

 Then comes the anguish.
 Even with a solid understanding of Zen philosophy poets often faced situations that caused them pain beyond reason.
 For Bashō, it was when his older brother presented him a lock of white hair of their late mother: